BU-DiSC/CS660-Fall2024-pa/docs/pa0.md

 2. The `Database::remove` flushes any dirty pages associated with the file before it is removed.
 What are the implications of leaving the pages in the buffer pool when a file is removed?
 Can you identify a possible bug?

 3. When would you need to discard a page from the buffer pool without writing it back to disk?

-You will be submitting your answers to these questions <u>**directly on Gradescope**</u>.
-The link for submission will be released early next week.

 ### Grading